Quitting Corporate Life To Sail Crewed Charter In The BVIs

 “The time came when I realized I had to do what I love, which was sailing and diving.
 We only live once, so I quit 25 years in the IT industry and went sailing.
 Two years ago, I picked up a boat in Europe, sailed across the Mediterranean and the Atlantic to St. Lucia to find adventure.

-“I continued to Puerto Rico where I met my wife and Luna’s hostess and we sailed together to Turks and Caicos Islands and the Bahamas.
+“I continued to Puerto Rico where I met my wife and Luna’s hostess, Fabiola, and we sailed together to Turks and Caicos Islands and the Bahamas.
 We spent seven months sailing the Caribbean, including two months in the BVIs, USVIs and Spanish VIs.
 We have been doing crewed charters for a while on our sailing yacht and we enjoy it very much.
 We love hosting, entertaining, traveling and sailing so why not do this full time?
 We decided to buy a newer and bigger luxury yacht and we named her Luna.”

 An authentic connection to the BVIs

-Luna’s hostess was raised among a family of serious cooks in the Caribbean and she began cooking from the age of eight when she was given her first recipe book.
+Fabiola was raised among a family of serious cooks in the Caribbean and she began cooking from the age of eight when she was given her first recipe book.
 She loves to combine fresh, local produce with international cuisine she has experienced while traveling the world.
 Her catering experience includes exclusive parties and corporate events.
 Fluent in English and Spanish and even some French, she grew up on sailboats and holds a Master Captain license from the United States Coast Guard.
 Creating the perfect atmosphere on board is something she excels at.

-She said: “My dad and uncles had sailboats and I sailed with them around the Caribbean from the age of four.
+Fabiola said: “My dad and uncles had sailboats and I sailed with them around the Caribbean from the age of four.
 At weekends and in the summer, we’d head to BVIs, St. Thomas and St. John.
 As an adult, I would sail over to BVIs with friends, it is a very popular vacation destination for boaters and a personal favorite.

 “My family has a strong connection to the BVIs and we’ve supported and watched the islanders work hard to bring tourism back this year.
 Local people are happy again and the islands are as spectacular as ever, the beautiful nature is still there.
 You’ve got the white sandy beaches, gorgeous water and the islanders are amazing.
 No other place beats the island vibe you get there, especially for charter guests.”

 Expect to feast on pain perdu, frittata, pancakes, huevos rancheros or shakshuka and fresh challah for breakfast.
-For lunch, enjoy grilled mediterranean chicken, salmon burgers, fish tacos and ceviche before dining on Spanish Paella, steaks, fresh fish, seafood and Cuban-style grilled pork, marinated in citrus juices.
+For lunch, enjoy grilled Mediterranean chicken, salmon burgers, fish tacos and ceviche before dining on Spanish Paella, steaks, fresh fish, seafood and Cuban-style grilled pork, marinated in citrus juices.

-Luna’s hostess said: “My menu reflects our heritage with a mix of Mediterranean, Caribbean and Spanish-influenced food from my family roots.
+Fabiola said: “My menu reflects our heritage with a mix of the Mediterranean, Caribbean and Spanish-influenced food from my family roots.
 It also includes dishes I have learned while cooking with some of the islands’ finest chefs.
 I’m a keen traveler and always take cooking classes wherever I go.
 I shop at local markets for the freshest ingredients.
 I’d also like to hear about guest preferences so I can tailor the menu to suit their tastes.
 We’ll be offering homemade bread and ice cream.
 After all, what’s better than waking up in a beautiful location with the smell of freshly baked bread or chill out and cool down with homemade ice cream made just for you?”

 Life on Luna